 We get it – choosing a new tour booking platform is no easy feat!
 While it’s relatively simple to compare the basic features and integrations of each option, there are several critical factors that can be as important as any main feature but may not be so readily discussed.
 Unfortunately, it’s often after an operator chooses a platform that they discover it doesn’t meet their needs – and often at great cost in terms of time, money and stress.
-To help you avoid these pitfalls we’re launching a series of essential questions to ask that cover these critical factors, so you can make a fully informed choice.
+To help you avoid these pitfalls we’re launching a series of essential questions to ask and an insight into data security that cover these critical factors, so you can make a fully informed choice.

 Having your customer and business data in the cloud is a wonderful thing; you have complete control over your data on any device and on the go.
 But ensuring that data is safely managed is paramount, both for your customers’ sake and yours.
 Many of the major booking platforms underestimate the importance of data security and only encrypt data at rest, while select platforms such as Rezdy offer 256 bit SSL encryption both in transit and at rest.
 It’s a good feeling knowing data such as booking volumes, commission levels and customer information are consistently protected against a potential data breach.
 Look for a secure booking platform that offers PCI compliance for credit card processing, as well as daily backups.